roytang/blog/content/post/2005/03/to-the-tale-and-other-such-concerns-the-hunt-is-on.md

 ## Comments

 ### Comment by [clair](http://clair.free.net.ph) on 2005-03-14 09:41:00 +0000
-Darn it&#8230; I haven't solved it yet.
+Darn it...
+I haven't solved it yet.
 Must give it time.
 I think that I might be

 thinking too hard.
 Then again, I am not so good at puzzles.
 It takes me a